Night of the Eagle: Critical response

-Simply as a suspense yarn, blending lurid conjecture and brisk reality, growing chillier by the minute, and finally whipping up an ice-cold crescendo of fright, the result is admirable.
-Excellently photographed (not a single "frame" is wasted), and cunningly directed by Sidney Hayers, the incidents gather a pounding, graphic drive that is diabolically teasing.
-The climax is a nightmarish hair-curler but, we maintain, entirely logical within the context.

 Jonathan Rosenbaum of the Chicago Reader called the film "atmospheric and underplayed in the tradition of Val Lewton" and, despite judging Sidney Hayers' direction as "needlessly rhetorical at times", "eerily effective".

-Film historian William K. Everson, though critical of Night of the Eagle for its predictability, found good words for the story and Janet Blair's performance.
+Film historian William K. Everson, though critical of Night of the Eagle for its predictability, praised the film for its story and Janet Blair's performance.

 David Pirie of Time Out magazine, while not happy with the casting of Janet Blair, acknowledged Hayers' direction "an almost Wellesian flourish" and the script being "structured with incredible tightness".

 Author S. T. Joshi declared it particularly notable for its realistic portrayal of campus politics.

+Accolades

 In 1963 Night of the Eagle was nominated for the Hugo Award for Best Dramatic Presentation.